Ángelo Henríquez: Real Zaragoza loan

 Henríquez returned to Manchester United ahead of the 2013–14 season and scored the equaliser in a 1–1 draw with Swedish club AIK in the final match of the club's pre-season tour on 6 August 2013.
 On 28 August, he joined Real Zaragoza on a season-long loan.
-He made his Segunda División debut three days later, as a 54th-minute substitute for Víctor Rodríguez in a 1–0 defeat away to FC Barcelona B. On 21 September he scored his first goal, opening a 2–1 win at Real Madrid Castilla after five minutes.
-He scored six times in 25 matches, 20 as a starter, including a first-half brace in a 4–2 win at RCD Mallorca on 6 October.
+He made his Segunda División debut three days later, as a 54th-minute substitute for Víctor Rodríguez in a 1–0 defeat away to Barcelona B. On 21 September, he scored his first goal, opening a 2–1 win against Real Madrid Castilla after five minutes.
+He scored six times in 25 matches, 20 as a starter, including a first-half brace in a 4–2 win at Mallorca on 6 October.

 Dinamo Zagreb

 Initial loan

 On 11 August 2014, Henríquez signed a loan contract with Croatian football club Dinamo Zagreb.
-Upon arrival he was given the shirt number 9, and made his debut for the club four days after signing in the league match against RNK Split, replacing Duje Čop for the last 17 minutes of a 1–0 win at Stadion Maksimir.
+Upon arrival he was given the shirt number 9, and made his debut for the club four days after signing in the league match against RNK Split, replacing Duje Čop for the last 17 minutes of a 1–0 win at the Stadion Maksimir.
 He scored his first goal for Dinamo in the Eternal derby away to Hajduk Split on 31 August, coming off the bench for Ognjen Vukojević in the 59th minute and confirming a 3–2 win in added time.
 He then scored league hat-tricks against NK Lokomotiva, RNK Split and Hajduk Split, ending with 29 goals in 37 appearances in all competitions.

 Permanent transfer

 On 6 July 2015, Henríquez joined Dinamo Zagreb on a permanent deal for an undisclosed fee.
-He scored for the club 22 days later in the third qualifying round of the season's Champions League, heading the equaliser in a 1–1 home draw with Molde FK.
+He scored for the club 22 days later in the third qualifying round of the season's Champions League, heading the equaliser in a 1–1 home draw with Molde.